The strong closing lemma and Hamiltonian pseudo-rotations: Introduction

 \subsection{Pseudo-rotations of $\C P^n$.}

 Consider $\C P^n$ equipped with the standard Fubini-Study symplecitc structure.
 It is proven in \cite{Ginzburg-Gurel18a} that every pseudo-rotation of $\C P^n$ is $\gamma$-rigid\footnote{In \cite{Ginzburg-Gurel18a}, this is proven for pseudo-rotations of $\C P^n$ with exactly $(n+1)$ periodic points.
 By Franks' theorem every pseudo-rotation of $\C P^1$ has exactly 2 periodic points.
 Hypothetically, in higher dimensions, a pseudo-rotation of $\C P^n$ can have more than $n+1$ periodic points (conjecturally, such pseudo-rotations do not exist).
 However, in view of the recent results by Shelukhin \cite{Shelukhin22}, the proof of $\gamma$-rigidity given in \cite{Ginzburg-Gurel18a} extends to this hypothetical case as well.} and so we conclude that every pseudo-rotation of $\C P^n$ satisfies the strong closing property.
-However, in the case of $\C P^n$ we can improve on Theorem \ref{thm:closing} as follows.